Join the Real Milk Movement in Texas!

 In other words, to buy raw milk, individuals have to drive out to the farm, which may be 2 or 3 hours away.
 This regulation burdens consumers and penalizes family farmers.

-Texas HB 46 would legalize the sale of raw dairy products by licensed farmers directly to consumers off-the-farm, including at farmers' markets and private drop points.
 Help us provide consumers with the choice and farmers with the economic opportunity to buy and sell raw milk!
-Sign up for action alerts to stay informed during the upcoming 2013 Legislative Session.
+Sign up for Action Alerts to stay informed.

 Texas law authorizes the Texas Department of Health to regulate the grading and labeling of milk and milk products.
 Under the Department’s current regulations, Grade A raw milk “may be sold by the producer directly to the consumer only at the point of production, i.e., at the farm.”
 25 TAC §217.32.
 The Department staff has interpreted the regulation to require that each customer drive to the farm each and every time the customer wishes to purchase milk.